eclipse-platform/eclipse.platform.ui/docs/Provisional_API_Guidelines.md

 Before the API freeze
 ---------------------

 Prior to the API freeze, any API element that did not exist in the previous release is provisional by definition.
 This is true regardless of the package name, bundle manifest, or javadoc of the types involved.
 However, the conventions below should be used to indicate where API is provisional.

 ### Package naming

-Provisional API can appear in any package.
-Typically if the provisional API is intended to become real API in time for the release, it will appear in an API package.
+Provisional API should be marked as x-internal or x-friends in the MANIFEST.MF of the plug-in.
+It should be kept in a separate package from code that is never intended to become API.
 New code that are not intended to become API in time for one of the upcoming releases should be in an internal package.
-Provisional API should kept in a separate package from code that is never intended to become API and should be marked as x-internal or x-friends in the MANIFEST.MF of the plug-in.

 ### Bundle manifest

 All API packages should be exported unconditionally by the bundle manifest.
 If internal packages are exported, they should be marked via the x-internal or the x-friends directive in the MANIFEST.MF.

 ### Javadoc

 The primary indicator of provisional API is the @since tag, indicating that it was introduced during the current development period.
 For example, during development leading up to the 3.4 release of Eclipse, a tag of @since 3.4 designates provisional API.
 If the API is particularly volatile, experimental, or at risk of removal, a further comment in the javadoc can be used to clarify the state of the API:

     * <p>
     * <strong>EXPERIMENTAL</strong>.
 This class or interface has been added as